majorgabor/majorgabor/README.md

 ### Hi there 👋

+- 🤖 I'm obsessed with robotics
+- 🍕 I'm learning Italian every day
+- 💚 Athene (the Finnish one)

 <!--
 **majorgabor/majorgabor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.